open-feature/java-sdk-contrib/tools/flagd-http-connector/README.md

 This approach optimizes resource usage by preventing redundant polling across services.

 ### Sample flow demonstrating the architecture
-Sample flow can use:
+This example demonstrates an architectural flow using:
-- Github as the flags payload source.
+- GitHub as the source for flag payload.
-- Redis cache as a fail-safe initialization cache and as a polling cache.
+- Redis serving as both the fail-safe initialization cache and the polling cache.

-Sample flow of initialization during Github down-time window, showing that application can still use flags values as fetched from cache.
+Example initialization flow during GitHub downtime, demonstrates how the application continues to access flag values from the cache even when GitHub is unavailable.
-Multiple micro-services are using the same cache, and therefore only one of them is responsible for polling the URL.
+In this setup, multiple microservices share the same cache, with only one service responsible for polling the source URL.
 ```mermaid
 sequenceDiagram
     box Cluster